 Overview

-Pediatric obstructive sleep apnea is a sleep disorder in which your child's breathing is partially or completely blocked during sleep.
-It can happen several times a night.
-The condition occurs when the upper airway narrows or is blocked during sleep.
+Pediatric obstructive sleep apnea is a condition in which a child's breathing is partly or completely blocked during sleep.
+Breathing can briefly stop and start again many times a night.
+The condition happens when the upper airway narrows or is blocked during sleep.

 Symptoms

-During sleep, symptoms of pediatric sleep apnea might include:
+During sleep, symptoms of pediatric obstructive sleep apnea can include:

 - Snoring.